MickelWhite22/Project-1-RSA-Encrypt-and-Decrypt/README.md

 # RSA Encryption

-This project demonstrates the generation, saving, loading, and use of RSA keys to encrypt a message using Python.
+This project demonstrates the use of RSA keys to encrypt a message using Python.
 The `rsa` library is used to handle the RSA encryption and decryption process.

 ## Prerequisites